 // const rootReducer = combineReducers({ todos, comments });

-The state comes to each reducer, but not the store's entire state, only the part that's found in the corresponding property.
+The state comes to each reducer, but not the store's entire state, only the part in the corresponding property.
 Make sure to keep this in mind.

-Reducers can even be nested, and no special tools are needed to do so, they're ordinary functions that take data as input and return new data.
-If you use this approach, one feature will appear that can seem frightening at first.
-Since each reducer has access only to its own part of the state, actions that cause changes in several places at once will be repeated in different reducers:
+Reducers can even be nested without any special tools.
+They are ordinary functions that take data as input and return new data.
+If you use this approach, you will find a feature that seems frightening at first glance.
+Since each reducer has access only to its part of the state, actions that cause changes in several places at once will be in different reducers:

 const todos = (state = {}, action) => {